Charity Navigator Logo

 Levels of Alerts

-An organization receives this alert if matters of concern relating to the organization have been reported in a media outlet Charity Navigator deems reliable, but to Charity Navigator’s knowledge, no legal proceeding has commenced or the matter is not of a legal nature.
+• Matters of concern relating to the organization have been reported in a media outlet Charity Navigator deems reliable, but to Charity Navigator’s knowledge, no legal proceeding has commenced, or the matter is not of a legal nature.

 An organization receives this alert if a credible media outlet (as determined by Charity Navigator) has reported that a government agency or a private third-party has filed charges or brought a claim as part of a pending legal proceeding, alleging that the organization or its managers have engaged in illegal conduct, including but not limited to financial wrongdoing, discrimination, or violation of data security laws.